PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Description

-Checks if the supply, whether `VUSB` or `VDC` is good as determined by the battery charger.
+Checks whether the supply, either `VUSB` or `VDC`, is good as determined by the battery charger.
 A good supply means that it powers the board and connected loads, not the battery.

 #### Parameters